Inside: Don’t follow your passion? Well, what should I follow instead? This Career Coach has you covered.

-If this feels like you, try to shake off the pressure of passion and follow what makes you go “Hmmm… that’s interesting!” instead.
+If this feels like you, try to shake off the pressure of passion.
+Don’t follow your passion and instead follow what makes you go “Hmmm… that’s interesting!” instead.
 Interests are great too!

 Adam Grant, Organizational Psychologist at Wharton Business School, runs a podcast called WorkLife and he did a great episode on the perils of following your passion.
 He explains how work is, for the vast majority of people, a necessity, and not every passion is going to translate neatly into a career path that pays the bills.

-One suggestion he offers is to “Follow your curiosity into the job where you think you’ll learn the most, where you can gain mastery over useful skills, and build your passion over time.”"Follow your curiosity into the job where you think you’ll learn the most, where you can gain mastery over useful skills and build your passion over time." – Adam Grant Click To Tweet
+One suggestion he offers is to “Follow your curiosity into the job where you think you’ll learn the most, where you can gain mastery over useful skills, and build your passion over time.”

 That’s such a powerful way of viewing career development.
 If you don’t have a passion right now, it doesn’t mean you won’t develop one in the future.
 Allowing yourself to follow your curiosity allows you to explore, take chances, build new skills, and feed your brain.